-We are pleased to portray the story the artist, Arone Meeks, has provided on the artwork included in the Congress branding.
+We are pleased to portray the story the artist, Arone Meeks, has provided on the artwork included in the Congress branding, titled Forces of nature.

 Artist: Arone Meeks

 This work is about the journey from childhood and the growth that begins with the family and their ways of life; we are very much given views of life from the time we are born.

 The journey is represented by the boat, the women who I celebrate in all of our communities, are the keepers and healers of not only our culture, but that of our health and what is right and wrong.